As far back as Christian scholars could go, it’s been widely accepted that the Trinity and the early church coincided.

 Tertullian’s work in the early Church established a standard among Christian believers for understanding the finished work of God.

 This doctrine was already in place and had been taught for several years, but there was never a word or term to describe it.
-Most Christians, up until this point, had accepted this doctrine, so the idea of God’s triune nature was not unique to them.
+Most Christians up to this point had accepted this doctrine, so the idea of God’s triune nature was not unique to them.

 In fact, Judaism already had a concept of God’s duality, as evidenced by the book of Daniel and its analysis of Daniel’s vision of the Son of Man who approached the Most High.